This is my review on it broken down into 2 parts,

 While I have not formally finished the premium course section yet (70% done) – I have skimmed the rest and believe I have learned enough to make an assessment.

 Before I delve into the review, I always refer back to this TED talk I watched several years back.
-Normally I hate watching TED talks.
-But this one is a good principle in discussing what actually matters in a course.
+Normally I avoid watching TED talks.
+But this one is a good principle in discussing what’s important in a course.
 The premise of the video is broken down in 3 sections

 For instance, what is Apple’s take on their marketing strategy?

 - WHAT – iPhones and MacOS

 Today, pretty much everyone can author their own course.
 We have many tools like teachable.com, udemy, edX, and even youtube.
 Not all courses are rated equally.
 Lots of users love Apple products.
 Buying a course is like buying a potential Apple product.

 Here is my take on how many authors publish a course.